 Booker T. Washington Auditorium Renovation

-The Booker T. Washington High School Foundation is an organization whose purpose is to perpetuate the heritage and history of BTW, maintain relationships with alumni, develop and build partnerships with community supporters, and keep the traditions of BTW in the forefront.
+The Booker T. Washington High School Foundation is a non-profit organization whose purpose is to perpetuate the heritage and history of BTW, maintain relationships with alumni, the Alumni Association, and The Millennium Society, develop and build partnerships with community supporters, and keep the traditions of BTW in the forefront.